zhaochengbei/aixi/README.md

 general:
+aixi is a set of store library.

+aixi-mysqlconnectionpool:
+aixi-mysqlconnectionpool is a light weight and flexible mysql connection pool.

+aixi-orm:
-aixi is a orm library base on mysql. it's light weight and flexible.
+aixi-orm is a light weight and flexible orm library base on mysql.